-An induction motor may be considered to be a transformer with a rotating short circuited secondary.
-The stator winding corresponds to transformer primary and rotor winding to transformer secondary.
+An induction motor may be considered to be a transformer with a rotating short-circuited secondary.
+The stator winding corresponds to the transformer primary and the rotor winding to the transformer secondary.

 However, the following differences between the two are worth noting:

 1. Air Gap

 Unlike a transformer, the magnetic circuit of a 3-phase induction motor has an air gap.
 Therefore, the magnetizing current in a 3-phase induction motor is much larger than that of the transformer.

 For example, in an induction motor, it may be as high as 30-50 % of rated current whereas it is only 1-5% of rated current in a transformer.